 BOARD

-NBT Board Members currently include President Jonathan Napier, Vice President Edwin Stanford, and Treasurer/Secretary Sherri DAnna.
+NBT Board Members currently include President Edwin Stanford, acting Vice President Jonathan Napier, and Treasurer/Secretary Sherri D'Anna.

 Charitable Organization transparency provides the public with documentation that is both informative, and that evokes trust.